vxst/float8_matmul/README.md

 ## Speed

 Currently calculate the float8 rather than LUT, can be vectorized.
-The implementation is scalar, but should be vectorizable, which may provide 4x speedup.
+The implementation is scalar, but should be vectorizable, which may provide 4x speedup, since all bit manipulation and multiplication can be vectorized.[1]

 Still, the performance is the same order of magnitude as the FP32 matrix multiplication, faster than FP64, on `1/8` A16, FP64 performance is `17.5GFLOPS`, while this implementation is `32.3GFLOPS`, so it might be good